 |8K (7680x4320) resolutions at high quality mode require 5Gbps or higher network speeds.|

-Cinegize utilizes the GPU to real-time compress or decompress the video output where it is created - offloading the CPU.
+Cinegy Cinegize utilizes the GPU to compress or decompress in real time the video output where it is created, thus offloading the CPU.

 Users of NVIDIA Quadro GPUs can benefit from the NVIDIA Capture SDK (NVFBC) features available, allowing a further reduced host PC load.

-Cinegy Cinegize is currently early beta, and access is currently provided at no cost pending release.
+Cinegy Cinegize is currently an early beta version, and access is currently provided at no cost pending release.
 This release is not meant for production use but only for evaluation and demonstration purposes.

 |Cinegy refuses any responsibility for any damages resulting from the use of Cinegy Cinegize.
 For the avoidance of any doubt: Cinegy refuses any liability for any damage resulting out of the use of its Cinegy Cinegize beta software.|